 What Is Dashboard In Excel?

-The dashboard in excel is one-page information that shows KPI results, i.e., Key Performance Indicators of a business over some time.
+The dashboard in Excel is one-page information that shows KPI results, i.e., Key Performance Indicators of a business over time.
 Users get most of the information from the data using this summary.
 The dashboard visually represents the data using elements such as charts, bars, etc.,

 Table of contents

-- Dashboard in excel is typically a one-page storyteller of a large amount of data, where users are given an option of interactivity.
+- A dashboard in Excel is typically a one-page storyteller of a large amount of data, where users are given an option of interactivity.

 - It helps in decision-making as it highlights the important segments of the data.

 - We can include elements such as charts, and bars to highlight and visually enhance the dashboard.